 The FT-891 comes packed with numerous useful features and functions, making it a great purchase for the money.
 Moreover, this device can be used as a mobile or base station.

-Other handy features include a noise blanker, a large LCD display and backlight keys plus display for convenient night time operation.
+Other handy features include a noise blanker, a large LCD and backlight keys plus a display for convenient nighttime operation.

 Yaesu FT-891 Specification

 - Modes of Emission: A1A, AM, LSB, USB, FM

 - Operating Temperature Range: -10 °C to +50 °C

 - Comes with 200 memory channels for more freedom and choice